hppr-dev/stoke-auth/README.md

 Groups may also be linked to outside sources (LDAP, etc) to allow claims to automatically be populated by group membership.

 A single group and claim to manage access to the admin console will be created automatically if it does not exist when server is started.
-The claim that grants administrative access to the admin console is "srol=spr".
+The claim that grants administrative access to the admin console is "stk=S".
-In other words, if a user has `"srol" : "spr"` in their token claims, they are able to access the admin pages.
+In other words, if a user has `"stk" : "S"` in their token claims, they are able to access all admin pages.

+The following claims are used for admin console access:
+    * Monitoring access       - stk = m
+    * Read all (no write)     - stk = s
+    * Read stoke users        - stk = u
+    * Read/Write stoke users  - stk = U
+    * Read stoke groups       - stk = g
+    * Read/Write stoke groups - stk = G
+    * Read stoke claims       - stk = c
+    * Read/Write stoke claims - stk = C

 ## Keys